UKVI Approved Banks in India and Bank Statement Requirements 2026

 Indian Bank Statement Format

-From 2025 onwards, many major Indian banks issue digital statements (PDF format with embedded security features) that are accepted without a physical stamp, provided the document can be verified.
-HDFC, ICICI, and Axis Bank all issue such statements.
-SBI and Bank of Baroda statements downloaded from internet banking are generally accepted if they clearly show the bank name, account holder details, and transaction history.
+In 2026, many regulated Indian banks issue digital statements in PDF format with embedded security features.
+These may be accepted without a physical stamp when the document can be electronically verified and clearly shows the bank name, account-holder details, and transaction history.

 Do not submit a statement printed from your mobile banking app without the bank's official header.
 Caseworkers frequently reject these.